lipi1/AI_GITcommands/README.md

-ThiS contains GIT commands for beginner level
+This contains GIT commands for beginner level